-With 8 million daily users, Slack is an undisputed industry leader in team collaboration.
 But, with convenience and accessibility comes an expanding attack surface that criminals and unscrupulous employees alike can exploit.
-In this blog, we'll how you how to overcome your understandable Slack security concerns.
+How safe is Slack, exactly?
+In this blog, we'll show you how to overcome prevalent Slack app security issues.

 People often assume that direct messages, passwords, and private chat channels are enough to protect their data.
 Unfortunately, that often isn’t the case, not least because every service stores and transmits data in different ways.
 Some of these are more secure than others, but businesses cannot afford to rely on in-app security and privacy settings and protocols alone.